HITECHCRIME/HC_SG118_Inner_State/README.md

 folding does
 don't think so

-splashing bold
+splashing bold no?

 growth like cold so creepin'
+breaking last of
-my tastes are kept in safes
+my tastes kept in safes
-and keymaster's weepin'
+and KEYMASTER'S WEEPING'
+the holes don't fit

+i so got you tripping
+on facts that no longer exist

+mind holes in mold shut down